 Karen Ong is a 21-year-old mother who works as a cleaner to help support her family.
 She is also in her final year at Republic Polytechnic.
-She juggles studying, work, and family all at once to ease the financial burden off her husband.
+She juggles studying, working, and family all at once to ease the financial burden of her husband.

 While most young Singaporeans would never dream of taking up cleaning jobs, Karen is determined to be a role model to her daughter – to prove that no job in this world is embarrassing, especially if you’re doing it to secure a better future for your family.

 Karen began working in the cleaning industry by handling cleaning chores at a local childcare centre.
 She is currently working as a contracted cleaner for Helpling, a company that offers on-demand home cleaning services.
 On top of that, she is an administrator and instrumentalist at a local Dragon and Lion Dance Troupe company.

 TNAP: Can we start by knowing what your work schedule is like?

 My work schedule is flexible.
 I do several part-time jobs.
 Helpling complements my schedule well because I can choose where and when I want to work.
 There are days when I can work for four hours and others when I can only commit to two.

 TNAP: Some people have negative notions about cleaning jobs.
 Do you have any insights to dispel this negative notion?